savanna-projects/rhino-vscode-extension/README.md

 ### Manifest Overview
 Every project has a JSON-formatted manifest file, named ```manifest.json```, that provides important information.
 The following code shows the supported manifest fields for Rhino Project.

+> Tip
+> A default manifest is created when you create a project.

 ```js
 {